CoFH/StellarExpansion/main/cofh_stellar_expansion_ftl/readme.txt

 CoFH - Stellar Expansion - FTL Enhanced
 Author: King Lemming

 Howdy!
 So here's the deal with this particular addon.
-Paradox seems to be in the middle of a rebalance with FTL in this post-1.3 world, and given that FTL is a very foundational aspect of gameplay, I have decided to move any changes out of the main mod and into this submodule.
+Given that FTL is a very foundational aspect of gameplay, I will be isolating any changes to it in this submodule.

 The technologies added by this mod can be acquired once an empire possesses a form of FTL travel that incurs either a Windup (Hyperlane, Jump) or Winddown